ukchukx/essentials/design_patterns/src/main/java/patterns/structural/composite/README.md

 * You can implement shared leaf nodes of the **Composite** tree as **Flyweights** to save some RAM.
 * **Composite** and **Decorator** have similar structure diagrams since both rely on recursive composition to organize an open-ended number of objects.
 A Decorator is like a **Composite** but only has one child component.
 There’s another signicant difference: Decorator adds additional responsibilities to the wrapped object, while **Composite** just "sums up" its children’s results.
-However, the patterns can also cooperate: you can use Decorator to extend the behavior of a specific object in the **Composite** tree.
+However, the patterns can also cooperate: you can use Decorator to extend the behaviour of a specific object in the **Composite** tree.
 * Designs that make heavy use of **Composite** and **Decorator** can often benefit from using **Prototype**.
 Applying the pattern lets you clone complex structures instead of re-constructing them from scratch.

 ## Usage